TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 puts "Yup I am turning " + dirty_thirty.to_s + " this year."
 #=>  Yup I am turning 30 this year.
 ```

+You can see that the result (return) of the `dirty_thirty` method is just a piece of the output produced by this `puts` statement.

 ## Chaining Methods